MicroEJ/Tool-Project-Template-VEEPort/README.md

 $ run.sh
 ```

 The firmware is launched.
-Please wait for the final message:
+Wait for the final message:

 ```sh
 <Board flash final message>